Rapoport-Zink spaces of Hodge type

+The most important class of liftable PD thickening to us is \emph{square-zero liftable PD thickenings}, by which we mean a square-zero thickening $B\thra R$ equipped with the ``square-zero PD structure'' on $\ker (B\thra R)$, such that $B\thra R$ is lifable as a PD thickening.
+(If we assume that $p>2$, then any square-zero PD structure is compatible with the standard PD structure on $p\Zp$.) \end{defnsub} The following lemma is obvious from the definition. \begin{lemsub} Let $R''\thra R'\thra R$ be square-zero thickenings of $\Z/p^m$-algebras for some $m\geqslant 1$.
+If $R''\thra R$ is a square-zero liftable PD thickening, then so are $R''\thra R'$ and $R'\thra R$. \end{lemsub}

-Note that there exists a ring $R$ of characteristic $p$ which does not admit a $p$-adic $p$-torsion free PD thickening (so the trivial thickening $R\xra{=} R$ is not liftable for such $R$).
+Note that there exists a ring $R$ of characteristic $p$ which does not admit a $\Zp$-flat $p$-adic PD thickening (so the trivial thickening $R\xra{=} R$ is not liftable for such $R$).
 See \cite[Remark~4.1.6]{ScholzeWeinstein:RZ} for such an example, which is the quotient of a perfect $\Fp$-algebra by an infinitely generated ideal.
-The author knows neither a proof nor a counterexample of the claim that any finitely generated $W/p^m$-algebra $R$ admits a $p$-adic $W$-flat PD thickening of $R$.
+On the other hand, the trivial thickening of a reduced $\kappa$-algebra is liftable, as $W(R)\thra R$ is a $W$-flat $p$-adic PD thickening.